Indo-European migrations: Northern Caucasus: The Maykop culture (3700–3000 BCE)

 The Maykop culture, c.
 3700–3000 BCE, was a major Bronze Age archaeological culture in the Western Caucasus region of Southern Russia.
 It extends along the area from the Taman Peninsula at the Kerch Strait to near the modern border of Dagestan and southwards to the Kura River.
 The culture takes its name from a royal burial found in Maykop kurgan in the Kuban River valley.

-According to Mallory and Adams, migrations southward founded the Maykop culture (c.
+According to Mallory and Adams (1997), migrations southward founded the Maykop culture (c.
 3500–2500 BCE).
 Yet, according to Mariya Ivanova the Maykop origins were on the Iranian Plateau, while kurgans from the beginning of the 4th millennium at Soyuqbulaq in Azerbaijan, which belong to the Leyla-Tepe culture, show parallels with the Maykop kurgans.
 According to Museyibli, "the Leylatepe Culture tribes migrated to the north in the mid-fourth millennium and played an important part in the rise of the Maykop Culture of the North Caucasus."
 This model was confirmed by a genetic study published in 2018, which attributed the origin of Maykop individuals to a migration of Eneolithic farmers from western Georgia towards the north side of the Caucasus.
 It has been suggested that the Maykop people spoke a North Caucasian, rather than an Indo-European, language.

-Early Proto-Indo-European
+Early Proto-Indo-European - Afanasievo

-Afanasevo culture (3500–2500 BCE)
+Afanasievo culture (3500–2500 BCE)

-The Afanasievo culture (3300 to 2500 BCE) is the earliest Eneolithic archaeological culture found until now in south Siberia, occupying the Minusinsk Basin, Altay and Eastern Kazakhstan.
-It originated with a migration of people from the pre-Yamnaya Repin culture, at the Don river, and is related to the Tocharians.
+According to Anthony (2007) migration of people from the pre-Yamnaya Repin culture (4th millennium BCE) at the Don river, gave rise to the Afanasievo culture (3300 to 2500 BCE), the earliest Eneolithic archaeological culture found until now in south Siberia, occupying the Minusinsk Basin, Altay and Eastern Kazakhstan.
+The Afanasievo culture is related to the Tocharians, while the Repin culture developed into the Yamnaya culture.

 Radiocarbon gives dates as early as 3705 BCE on wooden tools and 2874 BCE on human remains for the Afanasievo culture.
 The earliest of these dates has now been rejected, giving a date of around 3300 BCE for the start of the culture.